carlbennett/nginx-conf/README.md

 # Nginx Configuration
 ## Summary
+This is a fully developed Nginx configuration ready for deployment in production environments.
+It is pre-configured to be scalable, efficient, and reliable.

+### Author's Notes
 [@carlbennett](https://github.com/carlbennett) wanted an nginx configuration that was both secure and modular enough that it could be put on any server, with minor tuning to just a few settings to make it work anywhere.
 And thus, this configuration was born.

 It is based on the Fedora 21 x86\_64 nginx package and has been maintained at [carlbennett/nginx-conf](https://github.com/carlbennett/nginx-conf) since.
-It is fully compatible with Fedora 25 x86\_64 and CentOS 7.x x86\_64.
+It is fully compatible with Fedora 25 x86\_64 and CentOS 7.3 x86\_64.

 Recommended Nginx version: `1.10.2` or newer.